jofaval/bingewatch-microservices/README.md

 ## Description

-Small PoC using Golang microservices comunnicating in-between with gRPC to track whatever media you're currently watching/reading, or have done in the past.
+Small PoC using Golang microservices communicating in-between with gRPC to track whatever media you're currently watching/reading, or have done in the past.

 ## Use it